Garth Brooks/Plus One

 Garth Brooks/Plus One was a concert residency by American country music singer Garth Brooks at The Colosseum at Caesars Palace in Las Vegas.
-It began on May 18, 2023, and concluded on July 13, 2024, with 27 total shows.
-18 shows were added for the year 2024.
+It began on May 18, 2023, and concluded on July 13, 2024, with 72 total shows.
 Brooks presented the performances both in an intimate, one-man show format, and also with his band present on select songs throughout the set.
+The project marked his second Las Vegas residency following Garth at Wynn (2009–2014), and immediately followed the conclusion of The Garth Brooks Stadium Tour (2019–2022).